dxw/playbook/src/contributing/index.md

 ## Suggesting a change

+1. Open the page for editing

+   For an existing page:

+   1. Navigate to the page you want to edit
-1. Click on the yellow 'Edit this site' link
+   2. Click on the yellow 'Edit this page' link

-2. If you are not logged in, you need to log in with your GitHub account
+   For an new page:

+   1. Navigate to the most relevant 'parent' for the new page
+   2. Click on the yellow 'Add a new page here' link

-3. If you are asked if you want to 'fork the repo', you do.
+   Alternatively, if you prefer to use the admin backend directly:

-4. Choose the page you want to change.
+   1. Choose the page you want to change from the backend

       - If it's an existing page, find it under 'Collections'.
       - If it's a new page you want to add, find the appropriate section under 'Collections' and click the 'New <page type>' button.

+2. If you are not logged in, you need to log in with your GitHub account
+3. If you are asked if you want to 'fork the repo', you do
-5. Make your edits in the 'Rich Text' editor.
+4. Make your edits in the 'Rich Text' editor
-6. Click 'Save' at the top of the page
+5. Click 'Save' at the top of the page
-7. Click 'Status: Draft' and choose 'In review'
+6. Click 'Status: Draft' and choose 'In review'

 Your suggested changes will not be live yet.
 Your suggestions should be available to view on the